docker-archive/classicswarm/docs/swarm_at_scale.md

 application to a Swam cluster in an AWS Virtual Private Cloud (VPC).
 However, you can reproduce the environment design on whatever platform you wish.
-For example, you could place the application on another public cloud platform such as DigitalOcean, on premises in your data center, or even in in a test environment on your laptop.
+For example, you could place the application on another public cloud platform such as DigitalOcean, on-premises in your data center, or even in a test environment on your laptop.

-Deploying the AWS infrastructure requires that you first build the VPC and then apply apply the [CloudFormation template](https://github.com/docker/swarm-microservice-demo-v1/blob/master/AWS/cloudformation.json).
+Deploying the AWS infrastructure requires that you first build the VPC and then apply the [CloudFormation template](https://github.com/docker/swarm-microservice-demo-v1/blob/master/AWS/cloudformation.json).

-While you cloud create the entire VPC and all instances via a CloudFormation template, splitting the deployment into two steps allows the CloudFormation template to be easily used to build instances in *existing VPCs*.
+While you could create the entire VPC and all instances via a CloudFormation template, splitting the deployment into two steps allows the CloudFormation template to be easily used to build instances in *existing VPCs*.